DECO3500Project/DECO3500_Project/README.md

 # Contact Us
 Contact Us
-If you have any questions or suggestions, you can reach us by:
+If you have any questions or suggestions, you can reach us by email at lony98.a@gmail.com
-Email: lony98.a@gmail.com